America ARG: One Team, One Fight

 From an amphibious assault ship, to an amphibious transport dock ship, to a dock landing ship, each vessel brought its own capabilities to form one, united ARG, operating at sea.

-Additionally, the 31st MEU Marines integrated into the ARG to form a powerful and cohesive blue and green team.
-Commanded by USMC Col. Chris Niedziocha, the aviation combat element comprised of Marine Medium Tiltrotor Squadron (VMM) 262 (Reinforced) and a detachment from Marine Fighter Attack Squadron (VMFA) 242, the ground combat element comprised of Battalion Landing Team (BLT) 2nd Battalion, 4th Marines (2/4), and the logistics combat element comprised of Combat Logistics Battalion (CLB) 31.
+Additionally, the 31st MEU Marines integrated into the ARG to form a powerful and cohesive blue-green team.
+Its aviation combat element comprised of Marine Medium Tiltrotor Squadron 262 (Reinforced) and a detachment from Marine Fighter Attack Squadron 242; the ground combat element comprised of Battalion Landing Team 2nd Battalion, 4th Marines (2/4); and the logistics combat element comprised of Combat Logistics Battalion 31.

-“Working alongside the Marines was critical for us,” said Commanding Officer of the San Diego, Capt.
+“Working alongside the Marines was critical for us,” said San Diego Commanding Officer Capt.
 Timothy Carter.
 “As we continued to learn from each other, we also built on the foundations of our partnerships within our own organization, so that when the time comes to provide support to our allies and partners, we are ready, welding, and prepared to execute our mission.”

-According to Carter, having Marines and Sailors working together is the name of the game in an ARG; having a Blue-Green team is vital to the lethality of amphibious operations and capabilities.
+Carter added having Marines and Sailors working together is the name of the game in an ARG; having a Blue-Green team is vital to the strength of amphibious operations and capabilities.

+During 25.1, America and Rushmore also participated in Iron Fist 2025, while San Diego became the third U.S. ship to visit Ishigaki, Japan in three years, underscoring the strength and commitment of the U.S.-Japan alliance as a cornerstone to peace and stability in the Indo-Pacific.

-While the New Orleans completed its sea worthy trials following a scheduled maintenance period, America and Rushmore participated in Iron Fist 2025, and the San Diego was tasked with a port visit to Ishigaki, Japan.
-Throughout all these missions and task-sets, the ARG worked as one team in response to operational tasking, from start to end.
+Throughout 25.1, the ARG worked as one team in response to operational tasking, from start to end.

 “It has been phenomenal watching our teams come together,” said Carter.
 “We all bring different types of capabilities to the fight.
 Everyone has a unique art and everyone plays a valuable role in what we have accomplished here.
 Throughout our interoperability and certifying exercises, we truly came together as a unit, both sea force and landing force while operating as one.”

-Based in Sasebo, Japan, and consisting of the amphibious assault ship USS America (LHA 6), transport dock ships USS Green Bay (LPD 20) and USS New Orleans (LPD 18), and the dock landing ship USS Rushmore (LSD 47); Amphibious Squadron (PHIBRON) 11 provides centralized planning embarkation, movement control, coordination and integration of all aspects of amphibious warfare.
+Based in Sasebo, Japan, and consisting of the amphibious assault ship USS America (LHA 6), transport dock ships USS San Diego (LPD 22) and USS New Orleans (LPD 18), and the dock landing ship USS Rushmore (LSD 47); PHIBRON 11 provides centralized planning embarkation, movement control, coordination and integration of all aspects of amphibious warfare.

 |Date Taken: